-Community Asset Transfers
+Community Asset Transfers (CAT)

-When the Council proposes to make a disposal by way of community asset transfer, a Red Book valuation will be carried out to establish the open market value of the land.
+When the Council proposes to make a disposal by way of community asset transfer, a RICS Red Book compliant valuation will be carried out to establish the open market value of the land.
 A community asset transfer will usually involve a disposal of land at an undervalue and a Cabinet decision will be required.

-The Assistant Director (Corporate Assets, Fleet and Capital Programme) has delegated authority subject to consultation with the Cabinet Member for Highways and Assets to authorise the extension of previously approved leasehold CATS to provide for the furtherance of the Council's CAT objectives or to secure grant funding.
+The Assistant Director (Corporate Assets, Fleet and Capital Programme) has delegated authority subject to consultation with the relevant Cabinet Member for Assets to authorise the extension of previously approved leasehold CATS to provide for the furtherance of the Council's CAT objectives or to secure grant funding.